 You sure did put on a show

-- Power Gig Rise Of The Six String has the Riffriders: a clan that feels life is a non-stop party and that nothing should break your stride.
+- Power Gig: Rise of the SixString has the Riffriders: a clan that feels life is a non-stop party and that nothing should break your stride.
 Their clan home is an abandoned mall they converted into a multi-floor arcade/theme park with live bands playing every night.

-- Even if, at times, she does things that could kill the party for others who are trying to enjoy themselves — such as making a band play unfitting music for the event, ravenously devouring all the sweets and snacks set out for everyone and leaving nothing for anyone else to eat (going so far as to stuff her face with a plate of cupcakes PRINCESS CELESTIA HERSELF was about to eat right in front of her) and doing things that, while usually funny to watch happen to someone else, would drive you absolutely up a wall or make you incredibly upset if you were there yourself.
+- Pinkie Pie from My Little Pony: Friendship Is Magic will try to be this if it's not a party she set up.
+If it is one she made, she will try to make it as lively as possible.
+She even has a party cannon — a cannon that shoots out ready-made party supplies.
+Even if, at times, she does things that could kill the party for others who are trying to enjoy themselves — such as making a band play unfitting music for the event, ravenously devouring all the sweets and snacks set out for everyone and leaving nothing for anyone else to eat (going so far as to stuff her face with a plate of cupcakes PRINCESS CELESTIA HERSELF was about to eat right in front of her), and doing things that, while usually funny to watch happen to someone else, would drive you absolutely up a wall or make you incredibly upset if you were there yourself.

 - Emperor Awesome from Wander over Yonder.
 Noted for throwing parties so wild that they destroy planets.
 Then moving right on to the next planet.

 - In the What If…?
 (2021) episode "What If...
 Thor Were an Only Child?", the eponymous God of Thunder from Asgard has grown to be a party animal (since Loki was brought back to the Frost Giants and didn't grow to become a schemer) and brings parties and destructive merriment across the galaxy, accompanied by an array of aliens wherever he goes.
 It's implied his parties are so destructive that they destroy worlds, but this is revealed to be untrue, though they are still quite destructive.